Policy last updated

 Special School Transport Administration (Reference 25)

-A Special School Transport Administration allocation is provided in recognition of the arrangements required to manage transport arrangements in consultation with bus contractors and parents.
+A Special School Transport Administration allocation is used to manage transport arrangements in consultation with bus contractors and parents.

 Eligibility